 This was a big moment in a family where academia is almost a religion.
 His natural maverick temperament may have allowed him to vocalize his position so clearly and confidently.
 Or, it may have been his status as the third child, having watched up close the years of sacrifice and stress it took for his older sisters to get into prestigious universities.
 Either way, he told us how he felt, loud and clear.

-The first thought I had was, Okay, but in that case what are you going to do with your time?
-And, where will you go to college?
+The first thought I had was, Okay, but in that case, what are you going to do with your time?
+And where will you go to college?

 The point is that my first thoughts were not truly about him.
-They were about me, the parent, about suddenly needing a new plan and no longer being able to rely on the modern formula, that magic parental algebra that supposedly guarantees children will slowly but surely, by virtue of focus and achievement in high school and a high-end college education, climb their way into society with opportunity, job security, and resulting happiness.
+They were about me, the parent, about suddenly needing a new plan and no longer being able to rely on the modern formula, that magic parental algebra that supposedly guarantees children will slowly but surely, by focus and achievement in high school and high-end college education, climb their way into society with opportunity, job security, and resulting happiness.

 And we fought.
 Constantly.

 It hasn’t been easy for me to let him be.
 A junior now, he has chores and a minimum GPA to earn car privileges.
 He may or may not go straight to a four-year college.
-His path may be long and winding.
+His path may be extended and winding.
 But the key is that he is a thriving, happy kid.